Skip to main content

 Aug.
 29, 2025: Thiel-linked investor named acting CDC head

 Susan MonarezSusan Monarez was removed as CDC director on Aug.
 27, 2025.
-Reporters said she resisted vaccine-policy changes ordered by HHS Secretary Robert F. Kennedy Jr. Her departure came within weeks of her Senate confirmation.
+Reporters said she resisted vaccine-policy changes ordered by HHS Secretary Robert F. Kennedy Jr. Her departure came within weeks of her Senate confirmation, catching agency staff and public-health experts off guard.

-Several senior CDC officials resigned or announced departures after Monarez's firing, including Chief Medical Officer Debra Houry on Aug.
-28, 2025.
-Houry warned staff about rising misinformation and urged protection of scientific integrity in internal messages.
+Several senior CDC officials resigned or announced departures after Monarez's firing.
+Chief Medical Officer Debra Houry resigned on Aug.
+28, 2025, and warned staff about rising misinformation in internal messages.
 Officials say the departures have disrupted agency operations during a sensitive leadership transition.

 🏥Public Health🏛️Government💡Technology